-The allowance for loan losses is estimated by management and maintained at a level to provide for losses that are inherent within the loan portfolio.
+The allowance for loan losses is maintained at a level considered adequate by management to provide for losses that can be reasonably anticipated.
 Management's periodic evaluation of the adequacy of the allowance is based on the Bank's past loan loss experience, known risks in the portfolio, adverse situations that may affect the borrower's ability to repay, the estimated value of any underlying collateral, composition of the loan portfolio, current economic conditions, and other relevant factors.
 This evaluation is inherently subjective as it requires material estimates that may be susceptible to significant change, including the amounts and timing of future cash flows expected to be received on impaired loans.